viveleroi/prism/README.md

-**Prism** is a change-tracking plugin for Bukkit-based servers.
+**Prism** is a change-tracking plugin for Paper-based servers.
 Supports rollbacks, restores, previews, wands, and so much more.

 ## DEV NOTICE